tyronechen/SARS-CoV-2/README.md

   ```
 </details>

-We corrected for the missing values in the translatome data (~47% of original data) by a mixture of filtering and imputation.
-We considered that filtering alone would be too aggressive and imputation alone would be ineffective.

-Filtering was performed by dropping all protein features which were not represented across each biological sample group.

 | Infection state | Timepoint (hour) | Var1 (Keep) | Var2  (Filter) |
 |-----------------|------------------|------|--------|
 | Control         | 2                | 2    | 0      |